mcfnord/rml/src/busto.md

 _**Summary of the Evidence**_: The evidence pertaining to each of the allegations follows.

 **i.
-The PCPAO’s Policy.** By way of background, on April 26, 2013, Farina emailed PCPAO employees about the status of the Nissan v.
+The PCPAO’s Policy.** By way of background, on April 26, 2013, Farina emailed PCPAO employees about the status of the Nissen v.
 Pierce County public records act case, which sought Lindquist’s private cell phone records, and advised: “In the interest of employee privacy and to avert litigation, please be reminded that while it is sometimes unavoidable in serving the public, the use of personal phones for county business is discouraged.”
 According to Robnett and others, Lindquist regularly used his personal cell phone for County business.
-The Nissan case made clear the risks of such use, so the PCPAO clarified the policy regarding the use of personal cell phones for County business to protect personal cell phone records and to “avert litigation,” like the _Nissan_ case.
+The Nissen case made clear the risks of such use, so the PCPAO clarified the policy regarding the use of personal cell phones for County business to protect personal cell phone records and to “avert litigation,” like the _Nissen_ case.

 Later that year, on November 25, 2013, the PCPAO revised its “E—Mail, Internet Use, and Electronic Records Policy.”
 The office adopted the County policy with the following additions: